rseah145/smw-term2/lesson_4_part_2/Practical.md

 ## Hands-on with GPO Scope and WMI Filter

-Creation of a WMI Filter on the DC GPMC
+Creation of a WMI Filter on the DC GPMC for Windows 10 systems